HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * The NCHS Data Store **SHALL** support the system/*.read and system/*.write scopes.

-* The health care organization's existing processes along with the Data Source's authorization server **SHALL** verify any organizational policy requirements (for example, registration of the HDEA, authorizing requested scopes, testing and verification of HDEA implementation in sandbox environment prior to production) before allowing the HDEA to access the data to be included in the health care survey report.
+* The health care organization's existing processes along with the Data Source's authorization server **SHALL** verify any organizational policy requirements (for example, registration of the eCR Now FHIR App-Health Care Surveys, authorizing requested scopes, testing and verification of eCR Now FHIR App-Health Care Surveys implementation in sandbox environment prior to production) before allowing the eCR Now FHIR App-Health Care Surveys to access the data to be included in the health care survey report.

 ##### Knowledge Artifact and Knowledge Artifact Repository Requirements